baotramduong/Porfolio_Project_The_Movie_Industry/README.md

                  - General trend
                  - Top 100 performers trend

-**Question 3:** When is the best time of year to release a movie, in term of month and day of the week?
+**Question 3:** Can popularity or words of mouth, in term of rating and number of votes, and the popularity of a studio affect the performance of a movie?

-            2.6  Release time vs. Profit
+            2.6 Rating & number of votes vs. Profit
                  - General trend
                  - Top 100 performers trend

+            2.7 Rating & number of votes vs. Profit vs. Genre

+            2.7 Rating & number of votes vs. Profit vs. Source

+            2.7 Rating & number of votes vs. Profit vs. Creative Type

+            2.7 Rating & number of votes vs. Profit vs. Production Method

+## PART III.B: **Data Visualization, Actionable Insights, Conclusion & Future Works**

+### **1. Introduction**

+1.1  Business Statement

+### **2. Data Visualization**

-**Question 4:** Can popularity or words of mouth, in term of rating and number of votes, and the popularity of a studio affect the performance of a movie?
+**Question 4:** When is the best time of year to release a movie, in term of month and day of the week?

-            2.7 Rating & number of votes vs. Profit
+            2.7  Release time vs. Profit
                  - General trend
                  - Top 100 performers trend